Alpattex/Landing-Page/README.md

 ## Features

-- Simple and responsive layout for optimal viewing on various devices.
+- Clean and minimalistic design for a visually pleasing landing page.
 - Easily customizable styles using CSS classes and selectors.
 - Well-structured HTML code for easy content integration.